Giving to the School

 When you’re number one, can you get any better?

 Yes, with a little help from your friends.

-You may know that the School of Pharmacy was ranked number one in the nation by U.S. News & World Report this past year.
+You may know that the School of Pharmacy was ranked number one in the nation in the 2013 edition of U.S. News & World Report.
 What you may not know is that this recognition is due in part to the leadership of our alumni, donors and friends in the profession of pharmacy and the field of pharmaceutical sciences.
 State funding covers only 27 percent of the School’s expenditures, and we rely heavily on private giving to support our most important initiatives.

 We invite you to learn about the impact of private philanthropy on our school’s success by reading about some of the exciting work made possible by donors like you.

 You can help us achieve another record-setting year by making a gift today.
 Your gift will allow us to continue the relentless pursuit of excellence in all that we do!

 Serving the World

 Treating HIV, cancer and diabetes patients in Malawi.
 Exploring hospital and community pharmacy in Japan.How was your PY4 year?
 Through the Global Pharmacy Scholars (GPS) program, students have the opportunity to work on the front lines of health care in one of eight nations on five continents.
 Students return with fresh perspectives on the practice of pharmacy, their patients and themselves.
 In the program’s first two years 54 students participated.
 Our goal is to send half of every PY4 class – 75 students – abroad by 2020.
 The program is the brainchild of a professor who loves seeing students open their hearts and minds to transformation through service and cultural awareness.
 How strong is his commitment to GPS?
 He and his wife pledged to send 30 students over the next five years.
 Read More